TomoyoSang/Tomoyo_will_pass/README.md

 # Tomoyo_will_pass
-The result of my 7 day 's hard work
+The result of my 7 day 's hard work.
+May God bless me.